Picovoice/porcupine/binding/flutter/README.md

 ### Low-Level API

-[Porcupine](/binding/flutter/lib/porcupine.dart) provides low-level access to the wake word engine for those who want to incorporate wake word detection into a already existing audio processing pipeline.
+[Porcupine](/binding/flutter/lib/porcupine.dart) provides low-level access to the wake word engine for those who want to incorporate wake word detection into an already existing audio processing pipeline.

 `Porcupine` also has `fromBuiltInKeywords` and `fromKeywordPaths` static constructors.